 May 23, 2021, 11:00 am - 12:30 pm

-Visitors are welcome but must preregister to receive the Zoom link.
+Visitors are welcome but must preregister to receive the Zoom link using the form below (please scroll down).

 Our lives revolve around transitions.
 Some are tied to ritual, but many significant transitions, however, are not: retirement, becoming a grandparent, completing a time of healing or recovery, marking the anniversary of a loved ones passing, becoming an empty nester, graduation, job changes, a milestone birthday, weaning a child, or even making an important decision.
 Some transitions are about letting go or moving through a challenging time, some are about celebrating a milestone, and some are about personal preparation for what is yet to come.